Artificial Intelligence: The Very Idea - A Deep Dive into Mind and Machine

 - 💥 300+ people added this to wishlists

-Show moreDiscover an intellectual treasure with John Haugeland's seminal work that delves deeply into the nuances of artificial intelligence and the philosophy of mind.
+Show moreDiscover an intellectual treasure with John Haugeland's seminal work, Artificial Intelligence: The Very Idea, that delves deeply into the nuances of artificial intelligence and the philosophy of mind.
 This book is not just a historical recount; it challenges readers to think critically about cognition as 'rational symbol manipulation.'
 Haugeland carefully articulates and motivates the attractions of this view while simultaneously critiquing it, providing a rich perspective on the evolution of AI thought.

 One of the foremost strengths of this book is its accessibility; even those with minimal background in cognitive science or computer philosophy will find Haugeland's discussions both engaging and enlightening.
 The author facilitates a journey through complex ideas with clarity and grace, making significant concepts approachable for all.